It’s unbelievable how many beautiful, smart, successful women come to my clinic in a panic about getting naturally

 You know this so well.
 Your thoughts shape your life.

-If you are focused on your biological clock ticking, I can bet that you aren’t going to get naturally pregnant anytime soon.
+If you are focused on your biological clock ticking, this creates stress.
+Stress affects fertility.
 It’s a good idea to focus your energy on getting yourself healthy, whole and complete.

 Get clear on your vision to have a beautiful family and start believing that it will happen when the time is right.

 A wonderful positive affirmation to recite is:

 “I trust my body.
-My reproductive organs work in perfect harmony with my body to allow for an easy conception.”
+My reproductive organs work in perfect harmony with my body to allow for conception when the time is right.”

 Tip #2: Proper Nutrition and The Right Supplements

-Eating out and skipping meals will not help a woman conceive.
-It’s time to start eating a balanced diet that consists of organic whole foods.
+Eating out and skipping meals can also affect fertility.
+What better time than now to start eating a balanced diet that consists of organic whole foods.

 Consume loads of dark green leafy vegetables like kale and spinach, choose tasty complex carbs such as brown rice, quinoa and sweet potatoes, and include good sources of protein with every meal and snack.

-Aim to hit the gym three times per week and give your body the sleep that it needs (6-8 hours per night) to rejuvenate and repair.
+Aim to be physically active at least three times per week and give your body the sleep that it needs (6-8 hours per night) to rejuvenate and repair.

 Tip #3: Get Tested

-If you want to get naturally pregnant, I encourage all women over 30 to get a saliva hormone test with their Naturopathic Doctor – ND’s test for estrogen, progesterone, testosterone, DHEA, and the stress hormone cortisol.
+If you want to get naturally pregnant, I encourage all women over 30 to get a hormone test with their Naturopathic Doctor – ND’s test for estrogen, progesterone, testosterone, DHEA, and the stress hormone cortisol.
+The DUTCH Cycle Mapping test is something that Dr. Sara offers to her patients.
+It provides a full-picture of a woman’s cycle and the information can be especially helpful for women who are trying to conceive.

 If you are in your 30’s or 40’s and still taking birth control, remember synthetic hormones alter your natural menstrual cycle and can delay conception once you go off the pill.

 Perhaps it’s time to consider another form of birth control?

 Additional advice to help you:

-Keep your body fertile by taking a high quality pharmaceutical grade multivitamin, purified omega-3 fatty acids (fish oil), folic acid, selenium and zinc.
+Consider taking a high quality multivitamin, purified omega-3 fatty acids (fish oil), MTHF, selenium and zinc.
+Speak to your healthcare provider for dosing and specific recommendations.